 - Overhauled various parts of machines in shop when necessary.

-- Perform daily Maintenance rounds to boilerroorns and mechanical rooms, sign daily log books at 12 locations throughout complex.
+- Performed daily Maintenance rounds to boiler roorns and mechanical rooms, sign daily log books at 12 locations throughout complex.

 - Receive daily work orders to make various repairs to heating equipment, instantaneous hot water heaters.

 - Make repairs to mixing valves at shower locations and mixing valves on boilers.

 - Make daily rounds to inspect sprinkler, standpipe, dry valve rooms and inspect sprinkler pressure’s in such.

 - Recovered for the company a $15,000 machine within six weeks of fault diagnosis.

 - Performance general maintenance work consisting of, but not limited to electrical, mechanical, carpentry and plumbing duties.